-Waddesdon is a village six miles to the West of Aylesbury in Buckinghamshire and conveniently located to Aylesbury Parkway Station off the busy A41.
-The village is also home to the beautiful Waddesdon Manor, a National Trust property which attracts over 400,000 visitors a year.
-Despite the railway station being a stone’s throw to the National Trust Property, most visitors opted to travel by car, mainly because the busy A41 presented a barrier to those wishing to cycle or walk to the station.
+Waddesdon is a village six miles West of Aylesbury in Buckinghamshire.
+The village is home to the beautiful Waddesdon Manor, a National Trust property which attracts over 400,000 visitors a year.
+Despite Aylesbury Parkway Train Station being a stone’s throw to the National Trust Property, most visitors opted to travel by car, mainly because the busy A41 presented a barrier to those wishing to cycle or walk to the station.

-Greenways and Cycleroutes Limited, is a charitable community benefit society who aim to create better walking and cycling routes for the community.
-The charity’s ambitions for The Waddesdon Greenway was to create a safe, sustainable, and attractive traffic-free path for pedestrians and cyclists well away from the main road (A41).
+Greenways and Cycleroutes is a charitable community benefit society who aim to create better walking and cycling routes for the community.
+The charity’s objective was to create a safe, sustainable, attractive and traffic-free path for pedestrians and cyclists well away from the busy A41.

-“We chose Lakeside Group because we needed a specialist supplier who was supportive of our work, their commitment and enthusiasm shone through the project.
-The solar lights have become a noteworthy element of the overall route, and if we had more funds, we would have installed solar lights across a longer length of the path, perhaps the whole 4kms.”
+“We chose Solareye because we needed a specialist supplier who was supportive of our work, their commitment and enthusiasm shone through the project.
+The solar lights have become a noteworthy element of the overall route, and if we had more funds, we would have installed more.”

 – John Grimshaw CBE & Project Engineer

-John Grimshaw said there had been numerous other benefits of the solar ground lights, including:
+John Grimshaw also noted numerous additional benefits of the solar ground lighting, including:

-• An economical, low maintenance lighting option that is neat and effective.
+• An economical, low maintenance lighting option that is visually appealing and highly effective.

 To download this case study as a PDF click here.
 If you would like to find out whether Solareyes are right for your project please get in touch with our specialists by calling 0845 293 8062 or completing our online form here.